Wilson Betemit

 Wilson Betemit (pronounced BAY-ta-mee) (born November 2, 1981) is a Dominican former professional baseball infielder.
 He has played in Major League Baseball (MLB) for the Atlanta Braves, Los Angeles Dodgers, New York Yankees, Chicago White Sox, Kansas City Royals, Detroit Tigers, and Baltimore Orioles.

 Playing career

 Betemit is a 1996 graduate of Jurczak High School, where he played baseball.
-He was signed as an undrafted free agent shortstop by the Atlanta Braves on July 28, 1996, when he was 14 and a half years old.
+He was signed as an undrafted free agent shortstop by the Atlanta Braves on July 28, 1996, when he was 14 1/2 years old.
 According to Major League Baseball's age restrictions regarding the signing of minors, teams are not allowed to sign anyone under the age of sixteen.
 Because of this rule violation, the Braves were fined $100,000 and prohibited from scouting and signing players from the Dominican Republic for six months in 2000.